Compute

 Note that:

 • IAM projects are based on physical isolation of resources, whereas enterprise projects provide global logical groups of resources, which better meet the actual requirements of enterprises.
 In addition, IAM policies can be managed based on enterprise projects.
-Therefore, you are advised to use enterprise projects for permissions management.
+Therefore, use enterprise projects for permissions management.
 For details, see Creating an Enterprise Project.

 • When there are both IAM projects and enterprise projects, IAM preferentially matches the IAM project policies.